viniciusfdasilva/viniciusfdasilva/README.md

 <summary><b><u>Intern Researcher</u></b></summary>
 <br/>
 I was Intern Researcher on a <a href="https://github.com/nanvix">Nanvix</a> project!
 Specializing in Compilers and Operating Systems at Nanvix.
 Involved in the development of a virtual machine using C and C++.
-Specifically in a Just-In-Time translation engine for the operating system Nanvix emulator that would translate assembly instructions from MIPS to RISC-V processor
+Specifically in a Just-In-Time translation engine for the operating system Nanvix emulator that would translate assembly instructions from MIPS to RISC-V processor.
-Hi, I'm 25 years old, and I undergraduate from Computer Science at Pontifical Catholic University of Minas Gerais - PUCMINAS

 </details>